Mandatory Enrollment & Course Fees

 - Technology Fee: The Technology Fee helps the University make important investments to maintain and improve the core infrastructure our technology relies on, and to stay abreast of rapidly changing technological advances.

 - Incidental Fee: The Incidental Fee supports activities that provide for the social, cultural, educational and physical development of students.
-Incidental Fee recommendations for Academic Year 2021-22 were approved by student committees and forwarded to the President for endorsement in accordance with UO Policy III.03.03.
-For more information about the Incidental Fee, please visit the ASUO’s Incidental Fee page.
+Incidental Fee recommendations each academic year are approved by student committees and forwarded to the President for endorsement in accordance with UO Policy III.03.03.

 The first five of these fees are herein referenced as the administrative mandatory fee set.
 The incidental fee is not part of this set.